IbcAlpha/IBC/userguide.md

 app or the Client Portal on the IBKR Account Management page causes your TWS/Gateway session to be shut down.

+### Running with launchd (macOS only)

+On macOS, you can use `launchd` to run `twsstart.sh` or `gatewaystart.sh` automatically.

+Starting with IBC 3.20.1, the `twsstartmacos.sh` and `gatewaystartmacos.sh`
+scripts include a check to see if IBC is already running with the same `config.ini` file: if it is, a new instance is not started.

+This enables a job entry that will periodically attempt to start IBC, but only succeed if it is not already running.
+For an example `launchd` config, see [local.ibc-gateway.plist](resources/local.ibc-gateway.plist).
+This shows a user level job (would be installed at `~/Library/LaunchAgents/`) that attempts to start the gateway on the hour, every weekday.
+See [this guide](https://www.launchd.info/) for more details on the various options available.

+Note that macOS has security controls around applications that run in the background.
+The first time `launchd` attempts to start `ibc`, the OS will likely request additional user interaction or permissions.

 ### Multiple IBC Instances

 You may want to run more than one instance of TWS or the Gateway on the same